psf/request-for/2019-Q4-PyPI/RFI.md

 ### Venue

-We will conduct our RFI on the [Python Community discussion forum](https://discuss.python.org/c/python-software-foundation/) **thread TBD**.
+We will conduct our RFI on the [Python Community discussion forum](https://discuss.python.org/c/python-software-foundation/pypi-q4-rfi).

 Participants will need to create an account in order to propose new topics of discussion or respond to existing topics.